Tiago Monteiro: Early career

 Born in Porto, Monteiro was inspired by his father to begin racing, and drove in the 1997 French Porsche Carrera Cup.
 He took five wins and five pole positions to become B-class champion and rookie of the year.
 In 1998, he competed in the French F3 Championship, finishing 12th overall and taking the rookie of the year award.
 He continued in the championship in 1999, taking one win and three other podium positions to finish sixth overall.
 He also competed in the Le Mans 24 Hours race, finishing 17th overall and sixth in the GT2 class.
 In the International Renault Finals held at Estoril, Monteiro claimed the win after taking pole position and the fastest lap of the race.

 In 2000, Monteiro again competed in French F3, this time finishing second in the championship after taking four wins throughout the season.
 He also competed in the single Formula 3 European Championship double-header race, finishing second overall with one win at Spa-Francorchamps.
 He also competed in a couple of one-off events, coming second in the Korea Super Prix and ninth at the famous Macau Grand Prix.
 In the Lamborghini Super Trophy, he achieved the fastest lap at Magny-Cours, and took pole position and the fastest lap at Laguna Seca Raceway.
 In 2001, Monteiro again finished second overall in the French F3 Championship after taking six pole positions, four wins and four podiums.
 Also competing in the French GT Championship, he managed four pole positions, two class wins and five podium finishes in the GTB class.
 A one-off entry in the Formula France series saw him win both races, and in the Andros Trophy, he did one fastest lap with a best finishing position of fourth.

-In 2002, he stepped up to the F3000 Championship with the Super Nova team, taking five top-ten finishes on his way to 12th in the championship standings.
+In 2002, Monteiro stepped up to the F3000 Championship with the Super Nova team, taking five top-ten finishes on his way to 12th in the championship standings.
 He also completed the Renault F1 Driver Development Scheme, and had his first taste of a Formula One car, testing with the Renault team at Barcelona.
 In 2003, he joined Fittipaldi Dingman Racing for the Champ Car World Series, achieving a front row start in Mexico City and leading two races.
 He finished the year with 10 top-ten finishes, scoring 29 points to rank 15th overall in the championship.
 Monteiro was signed up as an official Minardi F1 test driver for the 2004 season, but also competed in the Nissan World Series with Carlin Motorsport.
 He was named Rookie of the Year after finishing second in the championship behind Heikki Kovalainen, and was ranked fifth in Autosport magazine's top ten drivers in the Formula One "breeding ground" championships.

-Ironically, one of his surnames, "Vagaroso", means "slow" in Portuguese.
+Ironically, one of Monteiro's surnames, "Vagaroso", means "slow" in Portuguese.